How Textiles and Over-Consumption Impact Health and Water

 Understanding Engineered (GMO) Cotton

 How did this start?
-The western countries began pushing nitrogen fertilizers to 3rd world countries.
+Western countries began pushing nitrogen fertilizers to third-world countries.
 The fertilizers didn't do well with native crops.
-So, then Monsanto pushed redesigned (GMO) cotton that was reengineered.
+Then Monsanto introduced redesigned (GMO) cotton that had been reengineered.
 This reengineered crop then began causing birth defects and handicaps in children where these seeds were used.

-The company makes the cotton seeds, creates illness, but also makes the medicine used to treat the illness.
+The company produces the cotton seeds, contributes to health problems, and also sells the medicine used to treat them.

 This documentary named "True Cost" goes into understanding what has happened to the cotton fields.